 Announcing the Launch, Assessing the Risks

 On October 26th, Skilling proudly announced the launch of EnronOnline.
-Although the system was not scheduled to go live for another month, the team wanted time to educate customers and ensure all support systems were in place.
-As everyone on the project knew, however, there were lots of things that potentially could go wrong:
+Although the system was not scheduled to go live for another month, the team wanted time to educate customers and allow them time to apply for access for the first days trading As everyone on the project knew, however, there were lots of things that potentially could go wrong:

-The operations team had spent six months developing the functions to support EnronOnline.
-It was responsible for the huge data management demands associated with the administration, marketing, and support of 120 different kinds of contracts offered to over [XXXX?] customers worldwide.
+The operations team had spent six months developing the integrated back office to support EnronOnline.
+It was responsible for the huge data management demands associated with the administration, marketing, and support of 120 different kinds of contracts offered to all Enron’s customers worldwide.
 They also had developed the 24-hour Help Desk that would offer assistance on registration, translations, and other information in 140 languages.
 For them the question was, had they appropriately adapted all the complex support systems?
 And could they cope with the new demands on their services?

 The risk assessment and control group had radically redesigned their processes to allow major credit decisions to be made with the speed demanded by an online, real-time business.
 In addition to being responsible for the new continuously updated credit and terms limits by customer and by product type, risk assessment had also integrated fluctuating currency rates into its real-time commodity pricing.
 This required a whole new level of risk management and placed new demands on those running it.